wunderbrick/one-time-pad-guide/README.md

 ### Pull requests welcome for clarity, catostrophic mistake corrections, etc. This is still a rough draft.
 Licensed under CC0 1.0 Universal.
 This document is public domain.

 Use at your own risk.
+Not written by an expert cryptographer or a lawyer.
 You should find someone who knows what they're doing to confirm this guide's accuracy.
-No one is liable for anything bad that happens to you because you followed this guide.
+No one is liable for anything bad that happens to you because you follow this guide.

 ## Background and Opining